Millennials: Social Media In Healthcare

 Digital caregivers are already profoundly impacting healthcare, and millennial caregivers are on the leading edge of this change.
 Embracing the future of healthcare means the start of a vibrant and healthy digital conversation for every caregiver and patient.

 One must think of the “millennial caregiver” not as a monolithic figure but as a series of persons with diverse backgrounds, needs, and cultural sensitivities.
 Millennial caregivers have distinctive contexts that impact their caregiving needs.
 Caregiving interventions must consider these needs.
+If you’re interested in how digital platforms are specifically transforming caregiving roles, especially among this generation, read more in our post on caregivers and social media.

 One way of embracing the future of caregiving is by reading books based on real-life experiences.
 Eleanor Gaccetta, in her One Caregiver’s Journey, you will feel like you are in the author’s living room, and Ellie is telling her story and offering great advice and information.
 Talking about a caregiver’s blueprint!
 This personal memoir will make you laugh or tug at your heart as the author shares her experiences providing 24/7 care to her mother for 9 ½ years until her mother’s death at age 102.
 The book is an easy read, honestly written, and provides suggestions and information that all caregivers can utilize.
 The author wrote the book over nearly a decade of caregiving, and it is a snapshot of the reality of the stages, changes, and many challenges caregivers face over time.

-Recent Comments
+0 Comments